em-shea/eda-patterns-resources/README.md

 - AWS Lambda
 - Amazon Kinesis Data Streams

-Explore these services in [this guide on choosing an Application Integration service](https://aws.amazon.com/getting-started/decision-guides/application-integration-on-aws-how-to-choose/).
+Explore these services in [this guide on choosing an application integration service](https://aws.amazon.com/getting-started/decision-guides/application-integration-on-aws-how-to-choose/).

 With purpose-built serverless services, your application is likely to use **a combination of multiple services** together in an architecture pattern, rather than a single service.